angykim77/Homelab/Microsoft/Azure_Bastien/GPOs/README.md

 **Verification of the full fix:**
 - Successful RDP login as 'lab\anna.Y' via a fresh "Other user" logon(not a resumed/remembered session).
-- 'gpresult /r /scope:user' inside that session showed 'Remote Desktop Users' in Anna Y's grop list and 'Hide Control Panel' under Applied Group Policy Objects.
+- 'gpresult /r /scope:user' inside that session showed 'Remote Desktop Users' in Anna Y's group list and 'Hide Control Panel' under Applied Group Policy Objects.
 - Control Panel access attempt returned the restriction error, confirming both the login chain *and* the GPO were working end to end.